-REMOVAL OF PART OF THE VAGINAL PORTION OF A RETROPUBIC MESH SLING
+REMOVAL OF PART OF THE VAGINAL PORTION OF A TRANS-OBTURATOR MESH SLING OR MINI-SLING

 Part of the mesh sling can be removed by an operation through the vagina.
 This is usually done if the mesh has come through the vaginal skin (vaginal mesh exposure or extrusion).
-It usually means removing a few fibres or a few centimetres of mesh.
+It is usually means removing a few fibres or a few centimetres of mesh.
 It can be done as a day case under local, regional (spinal) or general anaesthetic.
-After this operation it is often still possible to find and remove the remaining mesh if needed.
+After this operation it is often still possible to find and remove the remaining mesh if needed though more difficult than after a mesh sling division.

-REMOVAL OF ALL OF THE VAGINAL PORTION OF A RETROPUBIC MESH SLING
+REMOVAL OF ALL OF THE VAGINAL PORTION OF A TRANS-OBTURATOR MESH SLING OR MINI-SLING

 The whole of the mesh under the skin of the vagina (about 5-8cm in length) can be taken out through a cut in the vagina.
 The mesh will be found, divided and then carefully removed from the urethra and the surrounding area as far back as the pubic bone.
 This operation may require an overnight stay in hospital.
 It is done under general or regional (spinal) anaesthetic.
 A bandage called a pack may be placed inside the vagina at the end of the operation to help stop bleeding.
 A catheter may be left in the bladder overnight.
 The pack and catheter are usually removed the following day.
-Although all of the vaginal part of the mesh is removed during this operation, the mesh arms that pass upwards behind the pubic bone and through the abdominal wall is left behind.
-It is usually possible to remove the remaining mesh later (see Complete removal of a retropubic mesh sling).
+Although all of the vaginal part of the mesh is removed during this operation, the mesh arms that pass through the groin muscles into the inner thigh are left behind.
+It may not be possible to remove the remaining groin mesh arms or anchors later (see Complete removal of trans-obturator mesh sling).

-COMPLETE REMOVAL OF A RETROPUBIC MESH SLING (FROM THE VAGINA AND BEHIND THE PUBIC BONE)
+COMPLETE REMOVAL OF A TRANS-OBTURATOR MESH SLING (FROM THE VAGINA AND GROIN)

-Some women decide to have the mesh removed from behind the pubic bone at the same time as vaginal mesh removal, so that all of the mesh sling is removed from the body.
+Some women decide to have the mesh removed from the groin area at the same time as vaginal mesh removal, so that all of the mesh sling is removed from the body.
 This is a major procedure meaning several days in hospital and at least a month of recovery time before wounds are healed and any stitches are dissolved.